krynju/dtable_benchmarks/blogpost.md

 ## Reduce (all columns)

-Similarly to the previous benchmark the `DTable` is performing here very well by offering a ~2.7 times speedup over `DataFrames.jl` and ~26 times speedup over `Dask`.
+Similarly to the previous benchmark, the `DTable` is performing very well here by offering a ~2.7 times speedup over `DataFrames.jl`, and a ~26 times speedup over `Dask`.

 Additional parallelization can be enabled in the future for wide tables.
-As of right now the `DTable` is performing the reduction of all columns as a single task.
+As of right now, the `DTable` is performing the reduction of all columns as a single task.

 DTable command: `reduce(fit!, d, init=Variance())`